 house for 50 years.

 Understanding that feelings between people really exist at this level, will be a big surprise for some.
-Hopefully you won't be so surprised by these findings that you'll lose site of the scientific data that support them.
+Hopefully you won't be so surprised by these findings that you'll lose sight of the scientific data that support them.
 Sometimes we pay so much attention to celebrity infidelity and the high percentage of marriages that end in divorce that we tend to ignore the relationships that last a lifetime, the ones where people kept their promises and remained devoted to each other until the very end.
 That's not to say all marriages ending in broken heart syndrome were perfect, but almost every single one of them passed the test of time.
 In our opinion the results of the Harvard Study were conclusive and don't need to be adjusted or revised.
 It's up to you to decide how you feel, so let's take a look at some data.

 A SUMMARY OF THE HARVARD STUDY